BareTools/.github/profile/README.md

 #### 🔜 Next Candidates

-These are tools we plan to build next.
-Feel free to pick one and start hacking:
+These are tools we plan to build next:

 - 📋 **Clipboard Manager**
 - 📦 **File Extractor** (.zip / .rar / .7z)